YarekTyshchenko/yarektyshchenko.github.com/_posts/SpaceEngineers/2015-12-14-Programming-Block.md

 double delta = sc.getDeltaSeconds();
 {% endhighlight %}

-I'm still working on the store implementation, but this first iteration should allow you to use whatever persistance method you want.
+I'm still working on the store implementation, but this first iteration should flexible about the persistence method.
+The ser-de logic is hidden in the struct.

 ### LCD Panel
 {% highlight c# %}